 However, there’s one definite advantage to visiting by land – the opportunity to see into the cave from above through the stone oculus roped off along the Seven Hanging Valleys Trail.

-We walked that portion of the trail before locating the steps to the beach.
-Once again, a steep bank of steps awaited (the Algarve definitely makes you earn its beauty).
+We walk that portion of the trail before locating the steps to the beach.
+Once again, a steep bank of steps await (the Algarve definitely makes you earn its beauty).

 Must-Do Algarve Tour #1 – Benagil Caves Boat Trip

-Day three was all about hitting the water to enjoy a different view of the coastline.
+Today is Day 3 and it’s all about hitting the water to enjoy a different view of the coastline!

-Luckily, we caught a break with favorable sea conditions and were even able to book a boat trip departing right from our beach, Vale Centeanes.
+Luckily, we catch a break with favorable sea conditions and are even able to book a boat trip departing right from our beach, Vale Centeanes.

-After breakfast on the terrace, we headed down the steps to the beach to meet our boat.
-The weather was absolutely perfect, not a cloud in the sky, as we climbed into the small boat and pushed off from the beach.
+After breakfast on the terrace, we head down the steps to the beach to meet our boat.
+The weather is absolutely perfect, not a cloud in the sky, as we climb into the small boat and push off from the beach.

 The highlight of any cave tour is the Algarve’s most-photographed spot and one nearly every travel enthusiast has once drooled over in a glossy travel magazine – the Benagil Caves.